 The Dana Biosphere Reserve is said to be the largest reserve in the country which is 119 square miles of rugged limestone, granite together with sandstone cliffs and reaches to almost 5,000 feet below the valley level while some also tend to reach below sea level.

-The travellers here can have an amazing expedition which is exceptional in spite of the rough surroundings.
-Moreover it is also a home to wildlife such as the Nubian ibex, lynx-like caracal and is also one of the world’s biggest breeding inhabitants of Syrian serin a kind of a flinch.
+The travelers here can have a fantastic expedition which is exceptional in spite of the rough surroundings.
+Moreover, it is also home to wildlife such as the Nubian ibex, lynx-like caracal and is also one of the world’s most significant breeding inhabitants of Syrian serin a kind of a flinch.

-The night time ambiance here is incredible and if one has the opportunity of visiting this place they could try Feynan Ecolodge which is an excellent resort generating its own solar power.
+The nighttime ambiance here is incredible, and if one has the opportunity of visiting this place, they could try Feynan Ecolodge which is an excellent resort generating its solar power.

-The water is supplied from a natural spring and since there is no lighting besides the candles, one can experience a charismatic aura of a relaxed holiday in the serenity of an awesome location in the midst of candle lighting.
+The water is supplied from a natural spring, and since there is no lighting besides the candles, one can experience a charismatic aura of a relaxed holiday in the serenity of an excellent location amid candle lighting.

-This legendary location in history has brought numerous travellers to explore this location encamping in the resorts that tend to be around the lake to mark themselves with the mineral laden mud from their head to their toes.
+This legendary location in history has brought numerous travelers to explore this location encamping in the resorts that tend to be around the lake to mark themselves with the mineral-laden mud from their head to their toes.

 The shore of the lake is said to be the lowest land point in the world which is 1,407 feet below sea level.
-Moreover travellers can wade in and enjoy a float which seems a bit difficult since the water contents is high in salt, keeping the swimmer bobbing on the surface.
+Moreover, travelers can wade in and enjoy a float which seems a bit difficult since the water contents are high in salt, keeping the swimmer bobbing on the surface.
 It is also said to be one of the world’s most hyper-saline atmosphere.